 John has been involved with St. Joseph Mercy Hospital since 2002.
-He has volunteered primarily at the School of Nursing and some self-help mental health counseling.
+He has volunteered primarily at the School of Nursing and some Teaching in the Psychiatry Residency.
 He does get "out and about" especially to St. Ann's Girls Home and a few Lutheran Churches.
 This blog is an annotated diary of his Guyana experiences and reflections.

 As I sit here looking out at the white carpet of snow on the ground, my email ring went off and there was a lovely message from a Mercy Volunteer, whom readers [with younger memories] might recognize, Salena Clohisy.

 Here is Salena at St Ann's before her first run with the girls.

 In part, Salena wrote:

 with the St. Ann's girls every Saturday.
 We have started going to the sea wall

 some Saturdays because they were getting bored of running at the park.
 It